Museo Nacional Centro de Arte Reina Sofía: Hospital

 The building is on the site of the first General Hospital of Madrid.
 King Philip II centralised all the hospitals that were scattered throughout the court.
 In the eighteenth century, King Ferdinand VI decided to build a new hospital because the facilities at the time were insufficient for the city.
 The building was designed by architect José de Hermosilla and his successor Francisco Sabatini who did the majority of the work.
 In 1805, after numerous work stoppages, the building was to assume its function that it had been built for, which was being a hospital, although only one-third of the proposed project by Sabatini was completed.
 Since then it has undergone various modifications and additions until, in 1969, it was closed down as a hospital.

 Art museum

 Extensive modern renovations and additions to the old building were made starting in 1980.
 The central building of the museum was once an 18th-century hospital.
 The building functioned as the Centro del Arte (Art Centre) from 1986 until established as the Museo Nacional Centro de Arte Reina Sofía in 1988.
 In 1988, portions of the new museum were opened to the public, mostly in temporary configurations; that same year it was decreed by the Ministry of Culture as a national museum.
 Its architectural identity was radically changed in 1989 by Ian Ritchie with the addition of three glass circulation towers.
+In June 2023 the art historian and curator Manuel Segade became director of the museum, succeeding Manuel Borja-Villel, who had led it for fifteen years.